coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 - This spec is designed to be lightweight and easy to implement, encouraging broad adoption across various media players and platforms.
 - Implementors are encouraged to provide an option for users to override this behavior if desired (e.g., always using a default soundfont, disabling sidecar loading).

-5. **Relation to RMID and Other Formats:**
+5. **Relation to RMIDI and Other Formats:**

-- This specification might serve as an 'override' feature for RMID files, allowing users to play RMID content with a custom soundfont without re-encoding.
+- This specification might serve as an 'override' feature for [RMIDI](https://github.com/spessasus/sf2-rmidi-specification) files, allowing users to play [RMID](https://github.com/spessasus/sf2-rmidi-specification) content with a custom soundfont without re-encoding.
-- It is format-agnostic, meaning it can be applied to various MIDI file formats beyond RMID.
+- It is format-agnostic, meaning it can be applied to various MIDI file formats beyond [RMID](https://github.com/spessasus/sf2-rmidi-specification).

 **Adoption and Feedback:**